buttonsrtoys/registrar/README.md

 Registrar goals:
 - Locate single services from anywhere.
 - Locate inherited models in the widget tree.
+- Bind the lifecycle of both single services and inherited models to widgets.
 - Support lazy loading.
-- Support migrating an inherited model to a single service.
+- Support migrating inherited models to single services.
 - Work alone or with other state management packages (RxDart, Provider, GetIt, ...).
 - Be scalable and performant, so suitable for both indy and production apps.